dan-leo/masters/thesis/v8/thesis.md

 ## Summary

 The study investigated the following metrics and estimations using a set of telemetry tests performed on LTE vendors by UE devices: power efficiency, latency, signal strength, throughput, data overhead, telemetry interval and battery longevity with significant variation observed on all of these.
 Most clearly visible is how MTN leads Vodacom in results due to Nokia's poor performance.
 Even so, there still exists a significant degree of variation among LTE vendors which supports the notion that the complexities of network configuration itself do affect quality of service as it is mandatory for LTE vendors to meet 3GPP requirements.
 More than one UE device was chosen to determine if variation is further exacerbated by type of UE, namely Ublox and Quectel, although these devices return relatively similar results.
 This shows that the cause of variation lies most likely with the LTE vendors and how MNOs have them configured.

 With regard to the main metrics in this study, power efficiency tests show that UE devices connected to Vodacom-Nokia are using up to 20 times more energy than other LTE vendors.
 ZTE, Ericsson, and Huawei perform satisfactorily in latency tests, with 95\% of datagrams under the 10 seconds standard by 3GPP, while Nokia results in a 95th percentile at 100 seconds.

 In terms of signal strength, LTE vendors and UE perform satisfactorily by meeting the 164 dBm MCL requirement, yet Vodacom-Nokia shows a minimum RSRP at -120 dBm as opposed to the others at -130 dBm.
 90% of Nokia’s dataset lies within ECL class 1, as opposed to roughly 50% of ZTE, Ericsson and Huawei's distribution in ECL class 0, which means Nokia will impact battery usage more for UE devices.
 Due to the overlap in ECL classes according to RSRP[^sinr_overlap], it suggests only a partial correlation, which means there is another unknown factor[^hysteresis] which influences the dynamic ECL class provisioning by the network.
 Nevertheless, looking at the highest RSRP before an ECL class transitions, it is observed that Nokia can potentially be in ECL class 2 after 5 dB of attenuation in a typical environment of -70 dBm RSRP, while Huawei is looking at 50 dB of attenuation before requiring deep penetration in ECL class 2 until -130 dBm RSRP.
 In terms of transmit power, UE devices generally transmit at max 23 dBm power from -130 dBm to -100 dBm RSRP, whereby they decrease their output power by 10 dB per decade of RSRP amplification from -100 dBm RSRP upwards except for Vodacom-Nokia which maintains maximum output power.

 In terms of throughput, UE devices and LTE vendors report a central uplink and downlink averaging 2 kbps and 500 bps, respectively, and extending up to 10 kbps.
 Surprisingly, although Huawei averages the least at 1 kbps in uplink, it averages 10 kbps in the downlink.
 Throughput needs to be considered for real-time applications when limited by uplink and downlink speed, and it also affects latency.
-In observing the data overhead in the telemetry test set, 25% of uplink datagrams extend above 512 byte line and 25% of downlink datagrams extend past 200 bytes.
+In observing the data overhead in the telemetry test set, 25% of uplink datagrams extend above 512 byte limit and 25% of downlink datagrams extend past 200 bytes.
 Nokia is shown to be the exception, extending well past a few thousand bytes in both transmission and receive bytes.
 This has a significant effect on airtime data cost.

 The telemetry interval estimate, which indicates the periodicity of telemetry messages to last a year on a 9.36 Wh AA battery, shows that ZTE, Ericsson and Huawei can have UE devices transmit a 16-512 byte message every 5 to 60 minutes.
 Nokia, on the other hand, requires devices to send a message every 10 hours.
 Finally, battery longevity estimates which indicate how long a UE device can survive transmitting 16-512 bytes hourly, show that devices connected to a network via ZTE, Ericsson and Huawei can last up to 10 years on a 9.36 Wh AA battery, however, devices on Vodacom-Nokia will only last 2-8 weeks.